nkhil/portfolio/content/blog/15-s3-basics/index.md

 ## Add a new file to it

-We’re going to copy over a file into the nested here folder you just created.
+We’re going to copy over a file into the nested `/here` folder you just created.

 ```bash
 touch helloworld.txt # Create a file if you don't already have it